gigapudii/html-crashcourse/README.md

 To my help, I have been following the tutorial made by Traversy Media: <a href="https://www.youtube.com/watch?v=UB1O30fR-EE" target="_blank">Link to tutorial</a>.
 The code itself was written in Visual Studio Code.

 ## RESULTS
-To see a summary of what I have learned in this course, please check the uploaded blog.html
+This has resulted into a cheat sheet on which I learned basic syntaxes and tricks.
+These syntaxes were ultimately applied in practice in the form of a blog page.
+To see details of what I have learned in this course, please check the uploaded blog.html.